Chuang Tsui-yun

-Chuang Tsui-yun (莊翠雲 (Zhuāng Cuìyún)) is a Taiwanese politician.
-She has served as the Minister of Finance since 31 January 2023.
+Chuang Tsui-yun (莊翠雲 (Zhuāng Cuìyún)) is a Taiwanese politician who has served as finance minister since 31 January 2023.

 Education

 Chuang obtained her bachelor's degree in land economics from National Chengchi University.

 Political career

 Chuang previously served as a deputy director of National Property Bureau, a division of the Ministry of Finance.
 In 2016, she was elevated to political deputy minister of the finance ministry, and in January 2023, was promoted to succeed Su Jain-rong as finance minister.

+In May 2024, Chuang protested Taiwan's designation ("Taipei, China") at the Asian Development Bank.
+She led a delegation to the 2024 APEC finance ministers meetings in October 2024.